Palmetto-Alligator Slough Preserve

 Preserve History

-The Preserve's wetlands have been named for Mary Phinney who was the County Open Space Administrator from 1988-2010.
+Palmetto-Alligator Slough Preserve was acquired in 1993.
+The wetlands at the preserve have been named for Mary Phinney who served as the Dallas County Open Space Administrator from 1988-2010.

 Dallas County is responsible for maintaining this Preserve.
-Please call the County at (214) 653-6653 to report any maintenance issues.
+Please call the Dallas County Parks and Open Space Program at (214) 653-6653 to report any maintenance issues.

 QUICK LINKS